oneapi-src/oneAPI-samples/AI-and-Analytics/Getting-Started-Samples/IntelTensorFlow_GettingStarted/README.md

 |:---                               |:---
 | OS                                | Linux* Ubuntu* 18.04
 | Hardware                          | Intel® Xeon® Scalable processor family or newer
-| Software                          | Intel® oneAPI AI Analytics Toolkit
+| Software                          | Intel® AI Analytics Toolkit
-| What you will learn               | How to get started to use Intel optimization for TensorFlow*
+| What you will learn               | How to get started to use Intel Optimization for TensorFlow*
 | Time to complete                  | 10 minutes

 ## Purpose